-Statistically, up to 15 percent of pregnancies end up in a miscarriage.
-One mum shares her miscarriage experience and how she dealt with it…
+Statistically, up to 15 per cent of pregnancies end up in a miscarriage.
+One mum shares her miscarriage experience with us...

 If you have recently suffered from a miscarriage, I am terribly sorry for your loss.
 I know telling you the statistic would not help you feel better, so I hope my story will give you some comfort.